 Meanwhile, forward-looking companies across industries are advancing initiatives to reduce food waste and climate impacts, keep more food products and materials in use, and produce food in ways that regenerate nature—thereby forging more resilient and sustainable supply chains.

-Drawing on our experience designing and implementing cross-sector partnerships, we’ve outlined three priority areas with significant opportunities for the private sector to partner with USAID on food security and sustainable agriculture.
+Drawing on our experience designing and implementing cross-sector partnerships, we’ve outlined four priority areas with significant opportunities for the private sector to partner with USAID on food security and sustainable agriculture.

 At the end of the piece, we also explore the key-value USAID brings to the table.